Canon U.S.A. Introduces New PowerShot G12 With High Definition Video and PowerShot SX30 IS With The World's First 35X-Wide Angle Optical Zoom Lens

 With the PowerShot G12, the bar has been set higher yet again being the first PowerShot G-series model ever to record 720p HD video.
 Photographers will now not only get to experience the incredible quality of still images but also explore the world of HD video to relive those unforgettable moments time and time again.
 The new PowerShot SX30 IS also has 720p HD video capabilities and when used in combination with the new 35X-Wide Angle Optical Zoom lens will help secure memorable scenes from a child's baseball game with extraordinary resolution, color and clarity.
 Both cameras also feature playback of audio in stereo sound in addition to the new Miniature Effect for movies mode, further adding to the flexibility when capturing memorable moments.

 "Whether on vacation with the family or on assignment for work, consumers are always looking for the best way to capture that memorable moment," said Yuichi Ishizuka, executive vice president and general manager, Consumer Imaging Group, Canon U.S.A.
 "The addition of these new cameras illustrates Canon's commitment to providing them with greater shooting flexibility while preserving Canon's heritage as an industry leader in not only still photography but the world of HD video as well."

-The estimated selling price of the PowerShot G12 is $499.99 and will be available in early October.*
+The estimated selling price of the PowerShot SX30 IS is $429.99 and will be available in late September.*